sarathchandrikak/GCP-DE/Airflow/README.md

 | TaskInstance | A specific run of a task within a DAG run        |

 ---
-You're on the right track!
-Let's organize and expand this into a **complete, clear explanation** of the **core components of Apache Airflow**, with corrected terminology and structure where needed.

----

 ## 🚀 Apache Airflow Core Components (Detailed)
 ---